treep78/html-css-sass/README.md

 Use variables to store the results of calculations.

-## Exercise: Create an Extension
+## Exercise: Create a Custom Function

 Define the custom functions described in the [Sass Guidelines](http://sass-guidelin.es/#lightening-and-darkening-colors) for manipulating color.
 They provide greater control than `darken` and `lighten`.

+Where should we place these functions?

-## Lab: Include an Extension
+## Lab: Use a Custom Function

-Now, include your extension and use it instead of the `darken` function.
+Use your custom `shade` function instead of the `darken` function.

 ## Best Practices